Franco-Ontarians: Monuments

 A monument to Franco-Ontarians also exists at Queen's Park in Toronto.
 The Notre Place monument commemorates the Franco-Ontarian community as well as the contributions the francophone community made to Ontario.
 The monument was first proposed in 2015.
-Work on the monument began on 25 September 2017, on Franco-Ontarian day, and was unveiled on the same day the following year.
+Work on the monument began on 25 September 2017, on Franco-Ontarian day; it was unveiled on the same day the following year.
 The stainless steel columns were designed to commemorate Franco-Ontarian contributions in the province's forestry industry, while the surrounding public square was intended to be used as a gathering space.
 The name of the monument, Notre Place, is a reference to song from Paul Demers and François Dubé.
 The name of the monument, and the Franco-Ontarian flag is also present on the stoned wall bench that surrounds most of the square.
 Designed by the architectural firm Brooke McIlroy, the cost to construct the monument was approximate C$900,000.

 Arts

 Film

-Through their proximity to Gatineau or Montreal, Ottawa and the communities east of it toward Montreal are the only regions in Ontario which have consistent access throughout the year to French-language theatrical films.
+Through their proximity to Gatineau and Montreal, Ottawa and the communities east of it toward Montreal are the only regions in Ontario which have consistent access throughout the year to French-language theatrical films.
 However, Cinéfest in Sudbury and the Toronto International Film Festival include francophone films in their annual festival programs, the Toronto-based Cinéfranco festival programs a lineup consisting entirely of francophone films, and community groups in many smaller communities offer French film screenings from time to time, sometimes in conjunction with the Tournée Québec Cinéma touring program of Quebec films.
 Francophone films also air on TFO, Radio-Canada and cable channels such as Unis and Super Écran.